fmalina/revisions-blocl/activism/whole.md

 only those questions that can be answered with dollar signs are deemed worthy of investigation.

-This isn’t a new phenomenon.
+This isn't a new phenomenon.
 The subjugation of science to industrial profits has been going on for at least the past century, since capitalism devised the intellectual property protections that could fully reward those whose discoveries and inventions could be converted to products, sales, and capital.